 These two sides are forever inextricably linked.
 As long as you’re holding this coin, there will always be a Heads and a Tails.
 One cannot exist without the other.
 And when you need to make a decision and decide to flip a coin, Heads represents one possible outcome and Tails represents its opposite.

-Now, you can take pretty much anything that’s considered an opposite and view it as though they’re opposing sides of the same coin: hot vs. cold, light vs. dark, good vs. evil.
+Now, you can pretty much take anything that’s considered an opposite and view it as though they’re opposing sides of the same coin: hot vs. cold, light vs. dark, good vs. evil.
 All of these things are forever linked together.
 They’re two sides of the same coin, or opposite sides of the same pole.
 Because there’s duality in everything, you can’t have one without the other.

 This is the Law of Polarity at its foundation: everything in the world has an opposite.
 Duality exists in everything.